-Google Cloud Storage (GCS) is fantastic to host static website, and I explained the procedure in my previous article.
+Google Cloud Storage (GCS) is fantastic to host a static website, and I explained the procedure in my previous article.

 - Through custom domain